 In many cases, these settings aren’t available through the regular menu, so group policy gives users more control.

-Depending on your goals, the Group Policy Editor will allow you to change the display settings in ways that might make it easier for you when you return to your computer.
+Depending on your goals, the Group Policy Editor will allow you to change the display settings to make it easier when you return to your computer.